-If you have one or more symptoms listed in the previous post, get tested!
-The standard test is a breath test.
+The gold-standard test is a breath test.
 A gastroenterologist can perform this test in-office, or you can order a kit to test at home.
 You may find the home kit more comfortable.
-Or, you may prefer going through your doctor, and doing it at an office.
+Or, you may prefer doing it at a doctor’s office.

 Before the breath test, you do a prep diet for one day.
 This consists of food that is not fermented by small intestine gut bacteria.
 This includes meat, fish, eggs, fat, and broth.
 It can also include white bread and white rice, which quickly break down into glucose for absorbtion.
 It’s a pain, but it is just one day!
 I prefer that my patients avoid the white bread and rice, and just eat protein and fat.

 The morning of the test, you take a breath sample.
-Then you drink a lactulose solution and take breath samples over the course of two-three hours.
-Lactulose is highly fermentable, and as it transits through your small intestine, hungry bacteria quickly ferment it.
-They produces gases that show up in your breath samples.
-The gases rise at various times during the test, and to varying levels.
-This tells us the type of bacteria, the overall load, and where the overgrowth is taking place in your small intestine.
+Then you drink a lactulose (or glucose) solution and take breath samples every 15-20 minutes over the course of two-three hours.
+Lactulose is highly fermentable, and as it travels through your small intestine, hungry bacteria quickly ferment it.
+They produce gases that show up in your breath samples.
+The gases reveal the type of bacteria, the overall load, and where the overgrowth is taking place in your small intestine.

-If you test positive, it is for bacteria that produce hydrogen or methane gas.
-Often a gastroenterologist won’t give this level of detail, she or he may just say that you are positive.
-Functional Medicine clinicians tend to provide more detailed information when we test for SIBO.
-We have more time to do so, and we emphasize patient education.
+A positive test means too much bacteria that produce hydrogen, methane, or hydrogen sulfide gas – or a combination.
 Hydrogen gas typically indicates bacteria that cause diarrhea.
 Methane gas producers are actually a slightly different organism called archaea.
 They are similar to bacteria but not technically classified as bacteria.
 High levels of methane gas typically causes constipation.
 Hydrogen sulfide producers usually cause odorous gas.

-It is important to know what type of bacteria you have, and how high the gases measure in the test, because this will determine specific treatment choices and duration.
+It is important to know what type, or types, of bacteria are overgrown, and how high the gases measure in the test, because this will determine specific treatment choices and duration.

-The most common, most effective antibiotic is called Xifaxin.
-At the time of this writing, this medication is expensive, and difficult to get insurance companies to approve.
+The gold-standard antibiotic is Xifaxin.
+At the time of this writing, this medication is expensive, and often difficult to get insurance companies to cover.
 Some find it easier to order it from overseas, with some sources being superior to others.
-Xifaxin is an excellent drug because it specifically targets the small intestine bacteria, without knocking down beneficial bacteria in the large intestine.
-It also does not get absorbed into the bloodstream and go through the liver.
-It’s a smart use of a drug.
-Methane producing organisms often require an additional drug.
+Xifaxin is a “smart” drug because it specifically acts in your small intestine, without knocking down beneficial bacteria in your large intestine.
+Also, it does not get absorbed into your bloodstream and go through your liver.
+Methane producing archaea require an additional antibiotic called Neomycin.

-Botanical (herbal) SIBO treatment takes more time, but are often better tolerated.
-There are a variety of antimicrobial herbs that work.
-Herbs are plants, and plants evolved with powerful broad-spectrum antimicrobial properties.
-We choose botanical combinations based on:
+Botanical (herbal) SIBO treatment is often better tolerated.
+These herbs have powerful broad-spectrum antimicrobial properties.
+We choose botanical combinations based on your:

 - Type of gas.